rey-a-reyes/rey-a-reyes/README.md

 You can find examples of the described skills in the [Examples of my work](#Example-of-my-work) section.

 # Tools
+**Manual testing**
+- can perform manual functional and usability testing of web applications
+- gained hands-on experience by testing applications created for educational purposes

 **Github**

+**Github**
 - Create Repository
 - Merge Repository
 - Handle Repository
+**Github**

 # Courses